phueb/GroundedLang/README.md

 Currently, the linguistic descriptions of goings-on in the world conform exclusively to argument structure.
 This means that teh sole determinant of the structure of a sentence is argument structure of the verb.

-### Grammatical Structure

-#### Syntax

-The only syntactic rule has to do with ordering of verb arguments.
-There is only one correct ordering.

-Each action is uniquely associated with a single verb, which has 1, 2, or 3 required arguments.
-The set of required arguments is called the theta-grid.
-The 1st argument, called `X`, is always 1st in the linear ordering of words in a sentence.
-The 2nd argument, called `Y`, is always 2nd in the linear ordering of words in a sentence.
-The 3rd argument, called `Z`, is always 3rd in the linear ordering of words in a sentence.
-If a verb requires a `Z`, then it must also require a `Y` and `X`.
-If a verb requires a `Y`, then it must also require an `X`.

-The sentence structure is as follows.
-Parentheses enclose optional constituents.

-__For all agents:__

-X + Verb + (Y)

-where Y is never a location, or instrument.

-__For a HUMAN agent:__

-X + Verb + (Y) + (Z)

-X + Verb + (Y) + (Z)

-Either Y or Z may refer to a location, or instrument.

-Because slots are filled from left to right (e.g. X, Y, Z), and an instrument or location must fill the last slot:
-* Z refers to a location or instrument when Y is occupied and does not refer to a location or instrument.
-* Y may refer to a location or instrument if Z is not occupied.

-#### Morphology

-No morphological rules as of yet.

 ### Semantic Structure

 ### Definiteness